Cvikli/ModelContextProtocolClients.jl/README.md

 - [ ] https://claudedesktopconfiggenerator.com/ how does this able to generate the ENV tag too??

 Note we have this to create julia MCP servers: https://github.com/JuliaSMLM/ModelContextProtocol.jl

+We don't care about the websocket MCP servers as there are too few from them.
+Most of them (>99%) are SSE and stdio

 ## Contributing